eddiechu/Terminal-SIEM/Terminal SIEM - Cheat Sheet - 4. Threat hunting.md

 <br />
 <br />

-## :bookmark:  **Search abnormal session from the user in past 24 hours, if it is more than 12 hours, suspicious command and control (C2) conneciton**
+## :bookmark:  **Search for abnormal sessions in the past 24 hours, flagging sessions lasting more than 12 hours, particularly for suspicious command and control (C2) connections**

 Capture user behaviour every minute